 Cookies are used by lots of websites to provide features to their users and they are used by Frontline to improve its websites and to deliver a better and more personalized and interactive service to you.

 Frontline also uses persistent cookies, which stay on your computer or mobile media device even after you have gone offline.

 Fronltine will use different types of cookies at various different pages of your use of our websites, these types of cookies include:

-These are essential to the running of a Frontline website.
-They include Session cookies, which enable you to carry out essential functions on Frontline’s websites like maintaining login details for the session or a transaction.
-Session cookies are not stored on your computer and the information these cookies collect is anonymised and they cannot track your browsing activity on other website.
+These are essential to the running of this website.
+They include Session cookies, which enable you to carry out essential functions like maintaining login details for the session or a transaction.
+Session cookies are not stored on your computer and the information these cookies collect is anonymised and they cannot track your browsing activity on other websites.
 These cookies will expire when you close your web browser session.

-You have the ability to accept or decline cookies using your web browser, but please be aware that for some parts of our websites to work you will need to accept cookies.
+You also have the ability to accept or decline cookies using your web browser, but please be aware that for some parts of our websites to work you will need to accept cookies.
 Cookies can be removed or declined by changing your web browser settings.
-For more information please visit www.allaboutcookies.org and/or www.youronlinechoices.com.
-Please be aware that this is a 3rd party website and as such Frontline accept no liability for the instructions given on this site.
+The following links may be helpful:

 History of cookies

 Cookies for the internet were originally developed in 1995 by the Netscape Communications Corporation.
 The word ‘cookie’ comes from ‘magic cookie,’ a term in programming languages for a piece of information shared between co-operating pieces of software.
 The choice of the word cookie appears to come from the American tradition of giving and sharing edible cookies.